Ngatiah/AI-Powered-Hybrid-Movie-Recommendation-Engine/README.md

    - Incorporate Deep Learning Models as well as A/B Testing at Scale

 ## NOTE
-   While Netflix’s real system is more advanced, conceptually, it blends collaborative and content-based signals — just like my LightFM hybrid recommender does.
+   While Netflix’s real system is more advanced, conceptually, it blends collaborative and content-based signals — just like how i implemented my hybrid recommender using LightFM.

    So my project mimics the same AI foundation, albeit on a smaller scale.